a-tabaza/genai_interview_questions/README.md

 - [Nearest Neighbor Indexes for Similarity Search](https://www.pinecone.io/learn/series/faiss/vector-indexes)

 ### Explain the concept of Hierarchical Navigable Small Worlds (HNSW) within the context of vector retrieval
-HNSW is often considered the state-of-the-art in vector retrieval, it is a graph-based algorithm that builds a graph of the vectors, and uses it to perform approximate nearest neighbor search.
+Hierarchical Navigable Small Worlds (HNSW) is often considered the state-of-the-art in vector retrieval, it is a graph-based algorithm that builds a graph of the vectors, and uses it to perform approximate nearest neighbor search.

 Recommended Reading:
 - [Hierarchical Navigable Small Worlds - Wikipedia](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world)